kuriwaki/poll_error/README.md

 -   `cces_n_voters`: CCES sample size adjusted for estimated turnout propensity
 -   `cces_n_raw`: CCES raw number of respondents, or unadjusted proxy estimate of eligible population
 -   `cces_n_vv`: CCES number of respondents who matched to the 2016 voter file.
 This serves as the "true" voters (those who turned out) within the sample.
--   `cces_n_post_voters`: CCES number of respondents who respondend to the post-election survey *and* reported having voted in the 2016 presidential.
+-   `cces_n_post_voters`: CCES number of respondents who responded to the post-election survey *and* reported having voted in the 2016 presidential.

 Numerator of sample mean